-In this article we are going to extend your product range by diving into the benefits of free worksheet, and selling e-books.
+In this article, we are going to extend your product range by diving into the benefits of free coaching worksheets and selling coaching e-books.

 The eBook is the bottom tier, or the entry-level, to your brand – your message, for your prospective clients.

 I am a huge advocate of entrepreneurs giving away good resources to their audience for a FAIR exchange — which means, you should NOT give away too much for free.

 You need the capital to grow and sustain your online coaching business, remind yourself of this when you catch yourself discounting yourself and your work.

 There are however some advantageous free resources you can offer that will feed the sales of your ebooks and online coaching programs — worksheets.

 Now, when I say “free” you should absolutely be capturing names and emails in exchange for your worksheets.

 Think of the topic of your worksheets as a seed you plant, that will blossom into sales of one of your online coaching products or services.
 Reflect on the last article in this series, your worksheet can be a tie-in to your one-size-fits-all program.

 Here are some things to help you brainstorm what to include when crafting your worksheet: